Rocscience International Conference 2023 | April 24-26, 2023 Learn More about RIC2023

 3D Anisotropy Handling = Consider 3D Anisotropy

 This is the default.
-It means the the 3D orientations of anisotropy are being considered in the analysis.
+It means the 3D orientations of anisotropy are being considered in the analysis.

 If Anisotropy Definition = Dip/Dip Direction, then the 3D dip and dip direction values will be considered in the analysis.
 To see the location of the 2D section relative to these dip/dip direction values, click the View option in the 3D Details column: